CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 ## Installation Flow

-<span class="beta-indicator">BETA</span> - For access, please see [Overview of App Components](/docs/overview-of-app-components)
+<span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

 When the end user connects an app with App Components to Asana for the first time, they will go through an installation flow.
-This involves walking the user through the app's features (i.e., "value props"), authorizing the app, and adding it to projects in Asana.
+This involves authorizing the app, and adding it to projects in Asana.

 The installation flow can be configured in the [developer console](https://app.asana.com/0/developer-console).
 Note that a list of all possible configurations can also be found in [Configure the App](/docs/configure-the-app) in the [Getting Started](/docs/getting-started) guide.

 For the end user, the installation flow can be triggered through either one of two ways:

 1. The in-product app gallery.
-Users can access the app gallery by going into a project (in which they want to install an app), then navigating to **Customize** > **Add App**.
+Users can access the app gallery by going into a project (in which they want to install an app), then navigating to **Customize** > **+ Add App**.
 <br>
 <br>
 <img src="../images/app-gallery.png" alt="app gallery"/>